Mimus polyglottos | northern mockingbird

 Introduced

 The northern mockingbird was first introduced to Hawaiʻi in 1928 by the Hui Manu society to help control insect pests and because of their pleasant song.
-At about 10 inches, they are fairly large song bird with a long tail.
+At about 10 inches, they are fairly large song birds with a long tail.
 With a gray-brown body with paler chest and belly, they have distinct white wing patches and white outer tail feathers.
-These birds are typically found in dryer regions of Hawai’i Island often where there is lots of kiawe.
+These birds are typically found in drier regions of Hawai’i Island often where there is lots of kiawe.

 Hotspots for northern mockingbird